 Enhanced safety standards have been implemented to keep you and your family safe when coming into our facilities.
 And, we also have options to treat you without you having to come into the office, if you'd prefer.

 Appointments and inquiries can be made in the following ways:

-Your provider will decide whether a telephone call, online video visit or in-office visit is most appropriate for your situation.
-Healthcare insurers are now covering telemedicine (online video) visits to help you maintain access to care during the pandemic.
+Your provider will decide whether a telehealth or in-office visit is most appropriate for your situation.
+Insurance companies are now covering telemedicine (online video) visits to help you maintain access to care during the pandemic.